 Another one of our favorite hikers this season is The North Face’s Ultra 111 WP.
 Although listed as a trail-running shoe, the Ultra 111 WP performs well for lightweight backpacking: it’s stable and grippy, offers good protection, and has a durable upper.
 Like the Aerios, the Ultra 111 also is fairly stiff and offers great stability on technical terrain, but comes in about half a pound heavier at 1 pound 14.2 ounces and has a downgraded, in-house waterproof liner.
 It’s a close call between these two capable hikers, but The North Face shoe is a nice value option at $120 (a significant $50 less than the Aerios).

-Last but not least, Salomon’s X Raise similarly lands in between a hiking shoe and trail runner.
-The X Raise is almost identical in weight to the Aerios at 1 pound 7.6 ounces, but we found that it had a much more energetic and bouncier feel on the trail compared to the relatively stiff Aerios.
-In addition, the Salomon ate up miles with only minimal foot fatigue, so we give it the edge for long-distance and ultralight backpacking (provided you stick to fairly maintained trails).
-All things considered, the Aerios is the superior technical shoe—the Salomon’s traction falls short in the wet—while the X Raise is better for day hiking and fast-moving overnight adventures due to its more cushioned and flexible build.
+Salomon’s X Raise similarly lands in between a hiking shoe and trail runner.
+The X Raise is nearly identical in weight to the Aerios at 1 pound 7.6 ounces, but we found that it had a much more energetic and bouncier feel on the trail compared to the relatively stiff Aerios.
+In addition, the Salomon ate up miles with only minimal foot fatigue, so we give it the edge for long-distance and ultralight backpacking (provided you stick mostly to maintained trails).
+All things considered, the Aerios is the superior technical shoe for rougher terrain—the Salomon’s traction falls short in the wet—while the X Raise is better for day hiking and fast-moving overnight adventures due to its more cushioned and flexible build.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!